jhale/selected-topics-in-mmcs/README.md

 # Selected Topics in Industrial Mathematics 1
-## Winter Semester 2022/2023, Masters in Industrial Mathematics
+## Winter Semester 2023/2024, Masters in Industrial Mathematics

 ### Practicalities

 Instructor: Jack S. Hale (jack.hale@uni.lu).
 Office hours: 1000-1100 Wednesdays.

-Weekly starting Wednesday 21st September 2022 until 22nd December inclusive.
+Weekly starting Wednesday 20th September 2023 until 20th December inclusive.
+Excluding 1st November due to public holiday.
-Belval Campus Maison du Savoir (various rooms, see schedule), 1400 to 1530.
+Belval Campus Maison du Nombre 1.040, 1400 to 1530.

 ### Description

-In this seminar series we will discover some classic papers that have had a huge impact on the field of Industrial Mathematics.
+In this seminar series we will discover together some classic papers that have had a huge impact on the field of Industrial Mathematics.
 As well as understanding the technical content of the papers, you will be encouraged to form a broader view of the history of the field, to understand the context of these important developments, and to see how those advances have influenced modern industrial practice.
 The course and its content will be student-led following the framework outlined below.

 ### Assessment

+Due to the collaborative nature of the course, attendance is mandatory.
+Excuses must be made via email in advance of the session.

 Students will be assessed on the following pieces of coursework.
 There is no examination.

-The deadline for the report is 9th December 2022 at 1700.
-The report should be submitted as a PDF via email.
+The deadline for the report and code is 8th December 2022 at 1700.
+The report should be submitted as a PDF and GitHub link via email.

 The presentation will be given on 14th December 2022 at 0930.
 Further organisational details will be given nearer the time.